hpparvi/PyTransit/doc/source/quickstart.rst

 (`pytransit.QuadraticModel`) as an example here, the evaluation works the same for all the models.

 First, the transit model needs to be imported from PyTransit.
-After this, it can be initialised, and set up by giving it a set of mid-observation times.
+After this, it can be initialised, and set up by giving it (at least) a set of mid-exposure times.

 .. code-block:: python